-This Maple Apple Sauce recipe is a fall tradition.
+This Homemade Applesauce with Maple Syrup is a fall tradition.
 Served warm it’s super cozy on chilly fall nights.
 Freeze into small portions + use as an oil replacement for your baked goods!

 Maple Your Applesauce.
 That’s right, it’s apple season and we’re picking and saucing and doing all sorts of apple bread baking.

 If you’ve followed Oat&Sesame’s #travelingandeating posts, you know that every year I take an apple road trip.
 This year is no different.
 I’ve been busy planning what direction I’ll head and after much deliberation decided to head straight north from Albany to Lake Placid.
 There is some amazing hiking and camping in this region and that’s where I’ll be gathering up all the apples I can find.
 We need plenty of apple energy to hike the 13.5 miles RT to Mt.
 Marcy– the tallest mountain in New York!
 Stay tuned for Upstate New York trip photos and Adirondack hiking guide and apple themed recipes!